raniceyue/duke/docs/README.md

 + #### `deadline` - Adds 'Deadline' task into task list.

-  This command adds a Deadline type task into the task list. <br>
+  This command adds a 'Deadline' type task into the task list. <br>
   It has 3 parameters, `task name`, for the name of the task, `date` and `time` for the deadline.

   Example of Usage: